ywkim/iris/README.md

 3. **System Prompt**: This setting allows you to customize the system prompt that is used in the chat feature.
 The default prompt is "You are a helpful assistant.".
 You can change this by specifying your custom prompt in the `system_prompt` setting under the `[settings]` section.

-4. **Tools**: This setting allows you to specify the tools that you want to use with LangChain.
+4. **Tools**: The `tools` setting under the `[settings]` section allows you to specify the tools that you want to use with LangChain.
 The tools should be specified as a comma-separated list.
 The available tools are listed in the [LangChain tools documentation](https://python.langchain.com/docs/modules/agents/tools/).

 ## Usage